abishekatp/notes/DSA/010_Index.md

 # Data Structures and Algorithms

 Here I am trying put together my thoughts on some of the topics in the data structures and algorithms as a series of blogs.
 I will be mostly focussing on core logic of each topic and proving the correctness of those logics.
-I will also add a pseudocode whereever it is possible.
+I will also add a pseudocode wherever it is possible.

 ### Reference